yevbar/browserbased/cobol/README.md

 ENTER INTO input#search-box "your query" -- Actually works as intended
 ```

+Malformed COBOL lines are treated similar to [NOTHING](#nothing) and simply are ignored

 ### NOTHING

 As a mid-sentence exit valve, the language also features a `NOTHING` keyword in case you were to generate a line that doesn't make sense